4GeeksAcademy/master-javascript-programming-exercises/exercises/001-isOldEnoughToDrink/README.md

-# `01` isOldEnoughToDrink
+# `001` isOldEnoughToDrink

 ## 📝 Instructions:

 1. Write a function called `isOldEnoughToDrink`.
 Given a number, in this case an age, `isOldEnoughToDrink` returns whether a person of this given age is old enough to legally drink in the United States.

+## Example:

 ```javascript
 var output = isOldEnoughToDrink(22);
 console.log(output); // --> true
 ```

-## 💡 Hint
+## 💡 Hint:

 + The legal drinking age in the United States is 21.